michelleconville/bakery-lane/README.md

     *   Phone numbeer
     *   Text field for the message

-*   This will allow user to contact *Bakery Lane* if they have any questions or queries about the bakery.
+*   This will allow the user to contact *Bakery Lane* if they have any questions or queries about the bakery.

 ![contact form](assets/images/features/contact-form.JPG)